stepci/stepci/docs/guides/co2-testing.md

 # CO<sub>2</sub> Testing

-With Step CI you can now setup checks to monitor your API carbon footprint by adding a special `co2` check
+You can now test your API carbon footprint by adding a special `co2` check

 ::: info
 The calculation algorithm is provided by [Sustainable Web Design](https://sustainablewebdesign.org/calculating-digital-emissions/)